-The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable, long-term receivable, and its accounts payable and accrued liabilities, denominated in US dollars.
+The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable, long-term receivable, long-term debt, and its accounts payable and accrued liabilities, denominated in US dollars.

 The Company's main foreign currency risk comes from its investment in parking assets located in the USA.